Yamikani Chester

 Yamikani Chester (born 20 December 1994) is a Malawian football player who plays as a winger.

 He represented the Malawi U20s at the 2011 COSAFA U-20 Cup.

 Chester played for North Carolina FC in 2019, while on loan from MFK Vyškov.

 In December 2019, Chester joined Las Vegas Lights FC of the USL Championship.

+In 2021, it was reported that Chester and MFK Vyškov mutually agreed to terminate his contract, bringing his European spell to an end.

+In July 2025, Chester joined Mozambican top-flight club UD Songo, completing a move to the Campeonato Moçambicano de Futebol.
+The transfer was reported by Times Malawi, which described the deal as part of Chester’s continued professional career in southern African football following previous spells in Europe and North America.